Tutorial on the pylon

 pylon Linux x86

 The pylon Camera Software Suite is a software package comprised of an easy-to-use SDK along with drivers and tools that you can use to operate any Basler camera with a Windows, Linux or OS X operating system.
-It offers unrestricted access to the latest camera models and features.
+Thanks to the latest GenICam 3 technology pylon offers unrestricted access to the latest camera models and features.

 An overview of features for the pylon Linux x86 release